Case FilesCase 03 / 10 min read

 -> enable HC5 DEBUG logging

--> if 0ms wait: pool is fine
+-> if connection wait is 0ms, pool is fine

 3. Is the firewall dropping idle connections?